rtmaww/LLM_AutoPromptStudy/README.md

                     --TEST_DATA_NUMBER 200 \

 ```
+our code also support reusing the results of previous steps which can save the use of APIs during the experiment.
 ## Our params in experiment

 | ops_method | STORE_BATCH_SIZE | GEN_BATCH_SIZE | GEN_SUBSAMPLE | GEN_DATA_NUMBER | OPS_step |